AG-Boerries/MIRACUM-Pipe/Readme.md

 ```

 ### Adding new databases respectively update current databases
 For the databases contained in ANNOVAR updating or installing new databases is very simple following the descriptions on the homepage of ANNOVAR.
-If the additional database is installed it has the be added in line 117 and 118 in the **make\_alignment\_VC\_CNV.sh** script.
+If the additional database is installed it has to be added in line 117 and 118 in the **make\_alignment\_VC\_CNV.sh** script.
 Adding a database currently not supported by ANNOVAR is also possible but one has to add a few lines and the actual database to the corresponding part in the **filtering.R** script.
 See the documentation of the R scripts.

 ### Information about the included R-scripts
 All neccessary informations about the included R-scripts can be found with the *?functionName* function in R.
 The predefined report in Report.rnw contains in line 45 the author name which should be adjusted to the person generating the report.

-## Contributing
+## Example

-?
+For testing MIRACUM-Pipe the public available dataset from Texas (http://txcrb.org/data.html and https://www.nature.com/articles/sdata201610).
+We provide the PDF reports for samples TCRBOA6 and TCRBOA7.
+Both samples are run with the default parameters.

 ## Authors